This course may be taken prior to or during the same term.

 Change of Student Information

-Change of local, permanent, and emergency contact addresses; name; or other information affecting the student’s permanent academic record may be completed by currently enrolled students by using the Contact and Privacy Info Wizard through MyUWF.
+Change of local, permanent, and emergency contact addresses, name, or other information affecting the student’s permanent academic record may be completed by using the Contact and Privacy Info Wizard through MyUWF.

 Death of a Student